vuethemes/electra/README.md

 ## 💻&nbsp; Download

-You can [download](https://vuethemes.org/theme/electra) the latest installable version of Electra.
+Here is where you can [download](https://vuethemes.org/theme/electra) the latest installable version of Electra.

 ## 🌲&nbsp; Structure